If you answered “a car”, then congratulations! And if you’re able to say “cars”, then pat yourself on the back.

-Leaving your vehicle in the sun, snow ice and rain can be hard on the finish.
-It’s easier to break into and steal from the driveway or on the street.
+Leaving your vehicle in the sun, snow, ice, and rain can be hard on the body’ finish.
+It’s also easier to break into and steal when it’s parked in the driveway or on the street.

 Garage storage wars

-- recycling and garbage bins
+recycling and garbage bins

 stuff for the next garage sale that didn’t sell at the last one

 bicycles and sporting equipment

-- stuff that needs fixing
+stuff that has needed fixing for years

 a freezer or an extra fridge

 camping gear and picnic coolers

 What’s missing from this list?
-Vehicles!
+The most important thing – vehicles!

 The garage purge

 If this is your garage, the first thing you need to do is walk in there and take stock of everything.
 Does it really belong there?
-Can it go somewhere else, get donated, given away or thrown out?
+Can it go somewhere else, get donated, given away, or thrown out?

-If the answer is “no!” then it’s time to look at solutions to get your garage organized and maximize your storage space.
+If the answer is “no!” it’s time to look at solutions to get your garage organized and maximize your storage space.

-Getting rid of paint cans
+Get rid of paint cans

-Use your phone to take a photo of the paint can label.
-Be sure to include the colour code and put a dab on the paint lid for reference.
+Use your phone to take a photo of the label of paint you may need in the future.
+Be sure to include the color code and put a dab on the paint lid for reference.

-If you were to empty all the contents out of your garage you’d be surprised how even a single car garage is quite big, that’s because it’s more than just the floor space.
+If you were to empty all the contents out of your garage, you’d be surprised how even a single-car garage is quite big.
+That’s because it’s more than just the floor space.

-Hanging racks, shelves, bins come in many different configurations so you can hang small tools, gardening equipment, hockey bags or even your bikes.
+Hanging racks, shelves, and bins come in many different configurations so you can hang small tools, gardening equipment, sports equipment, or even your bikes.

 Custom garage cabinetry can hold many types of things behind closed doors.
 Everything from an artificial Christmas tree to car cleaning and maintenance supplies to power tools to recycling bins are perfect for cabinet storage.